 Guide: Provide background on your organization, including when it was established, by whom, and why.
-Give a brief history of major activities and programs to date.
+Give a brief history of major activities and program to date.
 Outline your core focus areas and domains of expertise.
 Help reviewers understand your operating structure, leadership, and track record of implementing related projects or interventions.
-Clearly articulate connections between your mission and focus areas with the value chain development gaps this partnership aims to address.
+Clearly articulate connections between your mission and focus areas with the fertilizer access gaps this partnership aims to address.
 Describe your direct experience with comparable projects or partnerships in the past.
-Provide details on relationships with government, donors, or private sector partners to facilitate your intervention in the stated value chain.
-Outline any specific experience around supply chains, distribution models, or smallholder farmer outreach related to agricultural inputs supply or any other value chain intervention that you may consider.
+Provide details on relationships with government, donor, or private sector partners to facilitate fertilizer availability and affordability.
+Demonstrate where your focus areas clearly overlap with elements this grant will support.
+Outline any specific experience around supply chains, distribution models, or smallholder farmer outreach related to fertilizers.